emqxarchive/emqx-enterprise-docs-en/quick.rst

 Quick Setup
 ===========

-Suppose a EMQ X Cluster with two Linux nodes deployed on a cloud VPC network or a private network:
+Suppose an EMQ X Cluster with two Linux nodes deployed on a cloud VPC network or a private network:

 +---------------------+---------------------+
 | Node name           |    IP               |